-Fort Valley State University's Residential Life Department, in conjunction with the FVSU Fire Safety Office and the FVSU Police Department, conducts emergency evacuation drills each year.
-These drills are conducted within 10 days of the beginning of classes each semester.
-During this past year, there were a total of 62 fire drills conducted University-wide.
+Fort Valley State University's Residential Life Department, in conjunction with the FVSU Emergency Management Coordinator and the FVSU Police Department, conducts emergency evacuation drills each year.
+These drills are conducted each semester.
+During this past year, there were drills conducted in resident halls, academic and administration buildings across campus.
+A new evacuations plan was implemented for all university buildings to include the total evacuation of the university campus.

 During fire evacuation drills, each fire alarm system in each on-campus student housing facility is activated.
 Once the alarm has been activated, students and visitors must exit immediately and gather at the designated evacuation safe refuge location.
 A sweep of all floors and a head count is conducted by a Residential Life representative and an FVSU police officer.
 Only when the alarm is silenced and the FVSU police officer or local authority gives the "all clear" will re-entry into the building be permitted.
 Students who do not vacate the building when a fire alarm is activated may be subject to judicial action.
 Residential Life RLC's and RA's receive classroom and hands-on training in the following areas: fire extinguisher use, evacuation and emergency preparedness, kitchen fire safety, life safety systems, FVSU fire safety rules, and fire inspection programs.